Holly & Stephen's Saturday Showdown: Cancellation

 It was first reported on 12 May 2006 that Saturday Showdown was to be axed, which was owing to ITV's in-house children's production arm closing down.
 The programme was gradually phased out, eventually being dropped from the ITV network itself as of 10 June and its last three weeks airing exclusively on the CITV Channel.
 As such, the programme no longer used the 'Extra' tagline, given that the whole two-and-a-half hour show was now only airing on the CITV Channel.

 On 1 July 2006, the very final edition was broadcast, which saw the return of the characters 'The Doctor', 'Mr. Lee' and one half of The Hyenas, 'Sniff'.
-There was also a new take on M.O.M favourite Cakey Sk8, plus some jabs by presenters and characters towards the decision taken by ITV to air a new cookery programme by the name of Saturday Cooks! in its place on the main channel.
+There was also a new take on MoM favourite Cakey Sk8, plus some jabs by presenters and characters towards the decision taken by ITV to air a new cookery programme by the name of Saturday Cooks! in its place on the main channel.

 At the very end of the final show, Holly and Stephen were both gunged by the cast and the crew, after which an "older" Holly and Stephen reminisced about their time together in a pre-recorded post-credits style scene.